RunZGit/SparkMLIntro/KMeansPyspark/README.md

 10,1,1
 11,11,1
 ```
-The first two columns are the x-y coordinates while the thrid column is the classification.
+The first two columns are the x-y coordinates while the third column is the classification.
 ### Required Imports
-In order to perform Kmeans with spark you need to use the following imports:
+In order to perform Kmeans with Spark you need to use the following imports:
 ```python
   from pyspark.mllib.clustering import KMeans, KMeansModel from numpy import array import random import numpy as np
 ```
 Numpy is a python package which gives helpful tools to create and manipulate arrays.
-KMeans and KMeansModel are packages from Pyspark machine learning
+KMeans and KMeansModel are packages from Pyspark machine learning.

 ### Loading Data
 Here we are loading the data to analyze.
 Notice that it needs to be located on HDFS.